JamesNZL/notion-assignment-import/README.md

 5. Relevant information is extracted from each [`Assignment`](https://canvas.instructure.com/doc/api/assignments.html) object, and the following configurations applied:
    1. `Course Code Overrides`, and
    2. `Page Emojis`.
-   > Assignments without an [`unlock_at`](https://canvas.instructure.com/doc/api/assignments.html) date (ie are already available) are set to be available from the top of the next hour, relative to the current time.
+   > Assignments without an [`unlock_at`](https://canvas.instructure.com/doc/api/assignments.html) date (ie are already unlocked) are set to be unlocked from the top of the next hour, relative to the current time.

 6. Fetched assignments are saved by course in browser local storage (see `IFetchedAssignment` and `SavedAssignment` in [`fetch.ts`](src/popup/fetch.ts)).